 Many VoIP systems offer an online portal for mobile employees to access, so they can still download and view information, such as missed phone calls and voicemails.
 More advanced portals may include a smartphone app option and Instant Messaging (IM) integration, so that collaboration and access is even simpler.

-One of the most important mobile technologies for organizations to adopt is a VPN.
+One of the most important mobile technologies for organizations to adopt is a Virtual Private Network (VPN).
 This lets remote workers securely log-on to the organization’s network from any location.
-Having this in place allows your employees to establish a secure connection, while still being able to get their job done effectively.
+Having this in place allows your employees to establish a secure connection to safely conduct business from afar.
+For mobile or remote employees, a VPN is essential to getting their job done effectively.

 A unique way to be mobile is to allow your customers to be mobile with you.
 This means creating an application that your customers can use to interact with you on-the-go.
-Business Insider reports that 78 percent of adults in the U.S. use a mobile device, so developing a way for them to get their questions and problems resolved on their device makes sense.
+Data from the Pew Research Center shows that 96 percent of Americans own a mobile phone, and 81 percent of Americans own smartphones.
+With the world quite literally in the palm of their hands, developing a way for customers to get their questions and problems resolved on their mobile devices is imperative.
 This improves your customer experience, which in turn can boost customer loyalty, satisfaction, and retention rates.

 6. Meshed WAN Network

 Taking the time now to research and invest in mobile technologies can help your team work better together and have a positive impact on your organization.
-As more organizations embrace the mobile workforce and adapt their processes and infrastructure to the cloud, it’s important to consider if there are any mobile technologies that can benefit your organization.
+You can keep your business mobile and competitive without taking on the additional responsibilities of internal management when you outsource to a managed mobility provider.
+As more organizations embrace the mobile workforce and adapt their processes and infrastructure to the cloud, it’s important to consider how mobile technologies will benefit your organization.